GSS-Cogs/dataengineer-walkthrough/csvwlib-usage/Naming Convention.md

 3. Transform data into tidy data
 4. Output data in specified formats

 The previous way `gss-utils` and Jenkins handed responsibilities for these actions was the file `main.py` was run by Jenkins and this python script provided the csvw outputs in `./out/` using the `Cubes.output_all()` method from `gss-utils`.
-The only mandatory file in a dataset's directory was the `main.py`, and the `info.json` was not required.
+The only mandatory file in a dataset's directory was the `main.py`.
+The `info.json` was not strictly required to transform a dataset yet it was required by Jenkins to check if the dataset should be published or if it is an accretive upload (neither of which are explained in this documentation).

-The new `infojson2csvqb` command line utility is stand alone and not executed from the python script, it will be a separate Jenkins step. `infojson2csvqb` requires `info.json` and `observations.csv` to output csvw.
+The new `infojson2csvqb` command line utility is stand alone and not executed from the python script, it will be a separate Jenkins step. [`infojson2csvq`](https://github.com/GSS-Cogs/gss-utils/blob/csvwlib-integration/gssutils/csvqbintegration/infojson2csvqb/README.md) requires `info.json` and `observations.csv` to output csvw.
 The `cube_name-catalog-metadata.json` files are optional, and provide details on such as the data publisher, categories, descriptions, and other provenance information.

 With these requirements, a naming convention is required to permit a procedural generation of csvqb for onwards serialisation into rdf.